 Supply Chain.
 We have not experienced production delays or seen any significant impairment to our supply chain as a result of the COVID-19 pandemic.
-In addition, we continue to maintain substantial safety stock inventories for our commercial drug substance and drug products, which should be sufficient to maintain robust long-term supply.
+In addition, we continue to maintain sufficient safety stock inventories for our commercial drug substance and drug products, which should be sufficient to maintain robust long-term supply.
 We continue to work closely with our third-party contract manufacturers, distributors, suppliers, comparator drug sourcing vendors and collaboration partners to safeguard both the timely production and delivery of our products.

 General Business Operations.
-We have taken numerous precautions, some temporary and others still in place, to help mitigate the risk of transmission of the virus, including: initially reducing the number of our employees working on-site at our Alameda headquarters; maintaining enhanced safety and social distancing protocols for those employees who have returned to working on-site and initiating an on-site COVID-19 testing program; and restricting non-essential business.
-Most of our employees worked remotely during much of 2020 and early 2021, and many employees continue to do so on a part-time or full-time basis, which has required that we devise new ways of working and collaborating.
-However as of the date of this Quarterly Report on Form 10-Q, the COVID-19 pandemic has only had a modest impact on our productivity and has not caused significant interruptions in our general business.
+We have taken numerous precautions, some temporary and others still in place, to help mitigate the risk of transmission of the virus in the workplace, including: initially reducing the number of our employees working on-site at our Alameda headquarters; implementing a vaccination mandate and maintaining enhanced safety and social distancing protocols for those employees who have returned to working on-site, as well as initiating an on-site COVID-19 testing program and limiting certain non-essential business travel for our employees.
+While most of our employees worked remotely during much of 2020 and early 2021, our Alameda-based workforce has largely returned to working on-site at our headquarters consistent with the policies in place prior to the COVID-19 pandemic.
+As of the date of this Quarterly Report on Form 10-Q, the COVID-19 pandemic has only had a modest impact on our productivity and has not caused significant interruptions in our general business operations.

-The circumstances surrounding the COVID-19 pandemic continue to be subject to rapid change, and we will continue to monitor new developments that could pose additional risks for us, including the spread of the Delta variant in the U.S. and other countries and the potential emergence of other SARS-CoV-2 variants that may prove especially contagious or virulent.
-Despite our mitigation efforts, we may experience delays or an inability to execute on our clinical and preclinical development plans, reduced revenues or other adverse impacts to our business, which are described in more detail in "Risk Factors" in Part II, Item 1A of this Quarterly Report on Form 10-Q. We recognize that this pandemic will continue to present unique challenges for us throughout 2021, and potentially into 2022.
+The circumstances and public health requirements surrounding the COVID-19 pandemic continue to be subject to rapid change, and we will continue to monitor new developments that could pose additional risks for us, including the spread of the Delta variant in the U.S. and other countries and the potential emergence of other SARS-CoV-2 variants that may prove especially contagious or virulent.
+Despite our mitigation efforts, we may experience delays or an inability to execute on our clinical and preclinical development plans, reduced revenues or other adverse impacts to our business, which are described in more detail in "Risk Factors" in Part II, Item 1A of this Quarterly Report on Form 10-Q. We recognize that this pandemic will continue to present unique challenges for us throughout the remainder of 2021, and potentially into 2022.

-Second Quarter 2021 Business Updates and Financial Highlights
+Third Quarter 2021 Business Updates and Financial Highlights

-During the second quarter of 2021, we continued to execute on our business objectives, generating significant revenues from operations and enabling us to continue to seek to maximize the clinical and commercial potential of our products and expand our product pipeline.
+During the third quarter of 2021, we continued to execute on our business objectives, generating significant revenues from operations and enabling us to continue to seek to maximize the clinical and commercial potential of our products and expand our product pipeline.
 Significant business updates and financial highlights for the quarter and subsequent to quarter-end include: